2025 Spiritual Walks of Northern Japan

 Day 4: Gassan and Yudonosan

-The second mountain, Gassan (present) can only be accessed during good weather as it’s walking track is along the open ridge of the mountain.
-At the 8th station of Gassan we take the 2 km circuit boardwalk through the beautiful wetland (about 1.5 hours).
+The second mountain, Gassan (present) can only be accessed during good weather as its walking track is along the open ridge of the mountain.
+At the 8th station of Gassan, you take the 2 km circuit boardwalk through the beautiful wetland (about 1.5 hours).

-You will then tacklethe last mountain, Yudonosan (future or rebirth).
+You will then tackle the last mountain, Yudonosan (future or rebirth).
 This is such a mysterious mountain and there are so many secret rituals in this part of the pilgrimage.
-One of the reasons why it remains mysterious is because visitors are not allowed to take photographs while you are in the sacred area of this mountain.
-This means that the experience is truly reserved for the people actually visit there.
+One of the reasons why it remains mysterious is because visitors are not allowed to take photographs while in the sacred area of this mountain.
+This means that the experience is truly reserved for the people who visit there.
 It is also a naturally beautiful area displaying autumn colours this time of the year.

 Tonight you will head to Yamagata City to have a good rest before your next adventure.

 Yamagata is at the heart of Tohoku, with numerous local specialty foods, sake and festivals.
-You will enjoy the Tohoku hospitality at a local izakaya restaurant tonight along with cultural entertainment.
+You will enjoy the Tohoku hospitality at a local izakaya restaurant tonight.

 (Total walking distance today - about 7 km)